batect/batect/docs/content/config/Containers.md

 Path (relative to the configuration file's directory) to a directory containing a Dockerfile to build and use as an image for this container.
 **One of `image` or `build_directory` is required.**

+On Windows, `build_directory` can use either Windows-style (`path\to\thing`) or Unix-style (`path/to/thing`) paths, but for compatibility with users running on other operating systems, using Unix-style paths is recommended.

 ## `build_args`
 List of build args (in `name: value` format) to use when building the image in [`build_directory`](#build_directory).